 Following are a few indicators of NASDAQ normally tracked by the investors

 - $NAHLR: New High/Low Ratio

-There are many other exchanges such as AMEX, TSX and TSX Ventures, which also have commonly tracked indicators.
-All these indicators have varying data history and frequencies and may or may not reset daily.
+Many other exchanges such as AMEX, TSX, and TSX Ventures also have commonly tracked indicators.
+These indicators have varying data history and frequencies and may or may not reset daily.

-By analyzing these indicators, investors predict on how will the market react in the near future and thereby use such insights in making investing decisions.
+By analyzing these indicators, investors predict how the market will react shortly and use such insights to make investing decisions.

-This has been a guide to what is Market Indicators and its definition.
-Here we discuss different types (Breadth & Sentiment Indicators) of Market Indicators along with examples.
+This article has been a guide to what are Market Indicators.
+Here, we explain the concept along with its examples, types, and how to read it.
 You can learn more about financing from the following articles –